wsosnowski/DiNaM/README.md

    - Contains pairs of articles and false information.
 This dataset is used to test the extraction of false information from articles.

 4. **gt/ground_truth_narratives.txt**
-   - Provides ground truth disinformation narratives from the period between `2021-07-01` and `2023-02-01`.
+   - Provides ground truth disinformation narratives.
    - This is required for end-to-end testing of DiNaM to derive disinformation narratives. **Note**: The predicted narratives should also correspond to this same period for accurate evaluation.

+5. **raw/sputnik_news_articles.csv.csv**
+   - The dataset of news articles from SputnikGlobe.com.
+Required for testing DiNaM as a general purpose narrative mining framework.

 ## License